colinehr/cs172/assignments/minesweeper.md

 x = click.getX()
 y = click.getY()
 ```
 8. If the square has no mines around it, reveal the contents of every square around it.
-If any of those squares have no mines around them, continue that process. (*Note: this is hard but you should try it!*)
+If any of those squares have no mines around them, continue that process.

+## Day 4: Game Over

+9. Write functions to determine if the game has been won or lost.
+If the game has been won (or lost), print a congratulatory (or sad) message to the terminal, and have the window close on the next user click.

+## What to Turn In

+Turn in your `minesweeper.py` file to the Google Classroom assignment.